GTRekter/Hori/content/en/control-plane/proxy-injector.md

     name: linkerd-identity-end-entity
 ```

-These two referencese are important because, the first thing that the proxy-injector will do is to read the content of these volues
+When the webhook binary starts handling a request, the first lines of code read both the mounted volume with the `linkerd-config` ConfigMap and `linkerd-identity-trust-roots` ConfigMap so that the injector will know the configurations and correct trust root to inject in the proxy configuration.

 ```
 valuesConfig, err := config.Values(pkgK8s.MountPathValuesConfig)